UMMS-Biocore/dolphinnext/docs/_build/html/_sources/dolphinNext/run.rst.txt

 Workflow
 ========

-To give you an overview, overall pipeline and its description are showed in this region.
-You may hide it by clicking minus/plus icon just next to **Workflow** title.
+To give you an overview, overall pipeline and its modules are showed in this region.
+You can also reach the process contents after clicking the **go to pipeline** link.

 Run Logs
 ========